 JDElite Flowchart Builder offers design and modeling solutions for a wide variety of use cases.
 The sections in this guide demonstrate the features of JDElite Flowchart Builder through screenshots and short video clips.
-The free demo version has all of the built-in features.
-The only difference from the full version is that there is no access to the proprietary file browser and respectively to the file system.
+The EXPLORE mode has all of the built-in features.
+The only difference from the Full Functionality mode is that there is no access to the proprietary built-in file browser and respectively to the file system.
 You can create your diagrams but in order to save/reopen them you'll need the additional server module.
 There are built-in sample templates for each diagram type.
-In the free demo they can be edited but not saved.
-In the full version they can be replicated as diagram files, edited and saved.
+In the EXPLORE mode they can be edited but not saved.
+In the Full Functionality mode they can be replicated as diagram files, edited and saved.

-The start page shows the paths to the three supported diagram types.
+The start page shows the paths to the two supported diagram types.
 You can switch to one of these types any time by clicking the Start Here button on the top toolbar.
-Most of the time a bubble is pointing at it.
-In the free demo version the Open buttons open the corresponding templates rather than the proprietary file browser as in the full version.
+In the EXPLORE mode the Open... buttons open the corresponding templates rather than the proprietary file browser as in the Full Functionality mode.

-This section covers most of the features common for all three types of diagrams.
-Most of the short video clips refer to flowcharts, but the features displayed in them apply equally to the remaining two diagram types.
+This section covers most of the features common for both types of diagrams.
+Most of the short video clips refer to flowcharts, but the features displayed in them apply equally to both diagram types.
 One exception is the horizontal flow direction that is relevant only to flowcharts.
 The diagram type specific features are explained below in the corresponding sections.

 Following is a list of actions, accessible from the top toolbar buttons, as well as from context menus or by mouse/keyboard shortcuts.
 Most of these actions can also be invoked from the hamburger main drop-down menu in the upper left corner: